blaise-io/acelink/README.md

  - Open streams from the command line
  - Show stream meta info
  - Stop the server when VLC is closed
- - Requires VLC and Docker

 ### Research

- - Use a more minimal Docker container, or
+ - Use a smaller Ace Stream Docker image, or
  - Use the Wine version of Ace Stream